vottundev/vottun-qubic-bridge-sc-evm/README.md

 - `createOrder`: Called by the user to create a pull order.
   - Parameters:
     - `destinationAccount`: Address of the destination account in Qubic.
+      - The address must be a valid Qubic address.
     - `amount`: Amount of tokens to transfer.
   - Emits `OrderCreated` event.
 - `confirmOrder`: Called by the operator to confirm a pull order.